FancyPixel/fancypixel.github.io/source/_posts/2015-01-28-react-plus-flux-backed-by-rails-api.markdown

 end
 ~~~

-Now we need to change the application controller so that it inherits from `ActionController::API`, and kiss thei `protect_from_forgery` goodbye.
+Now we need to change the application controller so that it inherits from `ActionController::API`, and kiss the `protect_from_forgery` goodbye.
 Since we are serving only JSON, it makes sense to add

 ~~~ruby
 respond_to :json